IBM-Cloud/docs/services/IoT/blockchain/dev_blockchain.md

 ## Create, test, and deploy your smart contracts
 {: #test_contracts}

-You can now create your own smart contract chaincode in GoLang, test it in the sandbox environment, and deploy and test it on your own {{site.data.keyword.blockchainfull}} fabric.
+You can now create your own smart contract chaincode in GoLang, test it in the sandbox environment, and deploy and test it on your own {{site.data.keyword.blockchainfull_notm}} fabric.

 1. Create a GitHub project to store your smart contract chaincode.
 The smart contracts that you want to deploy must be in a public GitHub repository.
 For more information, see https://github.com/.
 2. Set up a local Hyperledger development and testing environment.
-To develop and test your own chaincode before deploying it to {{site.data.keyword.blockchainfull}}, you must set up a local development environment.
+To develop and test your own chaincode before deploying it to {{site.data.keyword.blockchainfull_notm}}, you must set up a local development environment.
 This environment includes GoLang, which is used to write the chaincode for your contracts.
  1. Set up the development environment.
  The development environment includes the tools that you need to develop your smart contracts by using the chaincode build in GoLang.
 For more information, see
  [Setting up the development environment](https://github.com/hyperledger/fabric/blob/master/docs/dev-setup/devenv.md) in the Hyperledger documentation.
  2. Install a chaincode debugging environment.
- The debugging environment provides you with the tools that you need to test and debug your smart contracts before you deploy them to {{site.data.keyword.blockchainfull}}.
+ The debugging environment provides you with the tools that you need to test and debug your smart contracts before you deploy them to {{site.data.keyword.blockchainfull_notm}}.
 For more information, see [Writing, Building, and Running Chaincode in a Development Environment](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Chaincode-setup.md) in the Hyperledger documentation.
  3. Set up a network for development.
  The network for development provides you with a stricter, production-like, environment for final testing of your smart contracts.
-Use this environment for final testing of your tested and debugged contracts before you deploy them to {{site.data.keyword.blockchainfull}}.
+Use this environment for final testing of your tested and debugged contracts before you deploy them to {{site.data.keyword.blockchainfull_notm}}.
 For more information, see [Setting Up a Network](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Network-setup.md) in the Hyperledger documentation.

 3. Optional: Download the IBM-provided sample smart contracts.
 IBM provides a number of smart contracts that you can download and use directly as-is or modify to suit your organization's goals.